AmanRizvi786/AmanRizvi786/README.md

  <h1 align="center">Hi 👋, I'm Aman Rizvi</h1>

 - 🔭 I’m currently working on Flutter
-- 🌱 I’m currently learning more
+- 🌱 Open to work on Flutter
 - 💬 Ask me anything about Flutter
 - 📫 How to reach me: amanrizvi785@gmail.com